EqualExperts/secure-delivery-playbook/practices.md

 **Get an independent perspective on the product delivery**

 Sometimes we can get a bit too close to the detail to see the issues we need to address.
 A second opinion from someone we trust and respect can help validate our decisions, assumptions and designs.
 Explaining our solution to someone else often helps us better understand our own product.
-These independent reviews shouldn’t be seen as a gate that requires approval, but rather as a regular opportunity to ensure we’re heading in the right direction and solving problems in the best way possible.
+These independent reviews shouldn't be seen as a gate that requires approval, but rather as a regular opportunity to ensure we're heading in the right direction and solving problems in the best way possible.

 This also ensures we regularly review and update our architectural threat model and any other high-level artefacts to make sure they still represent what is being delivered.
 Over time, the product and context evolve \(e.g. more data, more users, change in business process, etc.\).
-If security controls don’t evolve alongside, hidden risks and threats can emerge in the product.
+If security controls don't evolve alongside, hidden risks and threats can emerge in the product.

 It can be helpful to involve a Security Engineer in these reviews, as they can bring insight on security issues faced by other teams or in the wider industry that may have a bearing on the product.